The Minimum Viable Product

 - “MVP: How it Works” Oct-3-2008

-Reis and others evolved the concept from Robinson following an abundance of findings on our industry, stripping back the MVP concept even further than Robinson's definition.
+Reis and others evolved the concept from Robinson following an abundance of findings in our industry, stripping back the MVP concept even further than Robinson's definition.
 The most notable was the 2001, yes 2001...
 Chaos Report by The Standish Group that found that 80% of developed features were never used.